-Another cigar I've been seeing a lot about, the Umbagog comes from Dunbarton Tobacco & Trust, a company started by Steve Saka.
+Another cigar I've seen a lot about, the Umbagog comes from Dunbarton Tobacco & Trust, a company started by Steve Saka.
 And, in case you didn't know, Saka was the head guy for Drew Estate (and mentor to Nick Melillo), before he decided to strike out on his own.

 The Dunbarton Tobacco & Trust Umbagog Toro was sent to me by Good Cigar Co and comes in at around the $9 price point, a cost that's much lower than other DT&T sticks.
 On the cold draw, I tasted smokey barbeque.